-NCI tells us 7 out of every 10 people said they always or usually choose the provider agencies that work with their family.
-Do you choose the support workers who work with your family?
+NCI tells us 9 out of every 10 people said they always or usually choose or can change their child's support workers.

-NCI tells us 7 out of every 10 people said they always or usually choose the support workers who work with their family.
-NCI asked whether people joined in community activities (like sports, religious or spiritual services, or entertainment).
+NCI asked whether children joined in community activities (like sports, religious or spiritual services, or entertainment).

 Does your child take part in community activities?

-NCI tells us 8 out of every 10 people said their child takes part in community activities.
+NCI tells us 9 out of every 10 people said their child takes part in community activities.

 Does your child spend time with children who do not have disabilities?

-NCI tells us 8 out of every 10 people said their child spends time with children who do not have disabilities.
+NCI tells us 9 out of every 10 people said their child spends time with children who do not have disabilities.